rd--/stsc3/md/c-smalltalk.md

 A C-like syntax for [Smalltalk](https://squeak.org/).

-The syntax is essentially the core [SuperCollider](https://www.audiosynth.com/) syntax.
+The syntax is essentially the core [SuperCollider](https://www.audiosynth.com/) syntax, which is C-like.

-C-Smalltalk syntax is an interesting complement to Smalltalk syntax, it supports:
+C-Smalltalk syntax is an interesting complement to Smalltalk syntax.

+It supports:

 - a concise notation for performing a _primary_ message at an object
 - a concise and uniform notation for chaining both unary and n-ary messages